-Based on the available data, ATSDR concludes the plume of contamination due to the JKLM release was diluted and degraded quickly in the aquifer.
+Based on the limited data available for ATSDR assessment, ATSDR concludes the plume of contamination due to the JKLM release was diluted and degraded quickly in the aquifer.
 A limited number of drinking water wells and surface water bodies were directly impacted by the release for less than six months.

-Exposures to JKLM-related chemicals in drinking water were of short duration and at concentrations where most exposures were not expected to result in adverse health effects.
+Based on the data set made available to ATSDR for health assessment, most drinking water exposures, including exposures to JKLM-related chemicals, were of short duration and at concentrations not expected to result in adverse health effects (see additional contaminant-specific conclusions).
 Exposures to one JKLM-related chemical in one private groundwater well were high enough to cause temporary adverse health effects at one residence via inhalation while showering.

-Surfactants were detected in surface water bodies (creeks and ponds), but at lower concentrations than were detected in groundwater sources; only a small number of groundwater sources had surfactant detections.
+Surfactants were detected in surface water bodies (streams and ponds), but at lower concentrations than were detected in groundwater sources.
+Only a small number of groundwater sources had surfactant detections.
 Surfactants are compounds used in soaps, detergents, lubricants, and other emulsifiers.